chung-leong/zigar/zigar-compiler/README.md

 Zigar-compiler does not invoke the Zig compiler when it sees that the output library file is newer than any of the files in directory holding the target Zig file.

+## Transpilation process

+The target Zig file is first compiled into a WASM shared library.
+The library is then loaded into Node.js.
+Its factory function is invoked, which describes the Zig data types employed and the functions available.
+After capturing this information, zigar-compiler generates the JavaScript bootstrap and strips out the factory function.